PauloPRBM/MiniBank/README.md

    > cd MiniBank

 3. Start the application with Docker Compose:
-   > docker-compose up -d
+   > docker-compose up --build -d
 4. If you want to shutdown the application:
    > docker compose down
 ## Accessing the Application
 - The Spring Boot application should be accessible at http://localhost:8081.
-The MySQL database will be running on localhost:3306.
-You can use a tool like MySQL Workbench to connect.
 ## API Endpoints and Functionalities
 This section details the core functionalities and their respective endpoints.